treyrem/Scientific-classification-problem/README.md

+This project aims to solve the complex task of lab product classification for unstructured list of 50k lab products using the Chatgpt 4-o-mini as an LLM classifier for multiclass classification problem in the absence of any datasets or labelled data to train an actual model.
+Additionally, due to the formatting of lab product names in the original dataset, it required specialised domain knowledge to understand what the product is (some names were catalogue numbers)

 Lab Product Categorization: A Tale of Trials, Errors, and Occasional Triumphs

-Welcome to the cringy chronicles of my attempts to categorize 10,000 (that was the first batch, the latest code categorized over 50k products ) hyper-specific in places not specific enough lab product names into "right categories" (or somewhat reasonable).
+Welcome to the cringy chronicles of my attempts to categorize 10,000 hyper-specific in places not specific enough lab product names into "right categories" (or somewhat reasonable).
 Spoiler alert: it wasn’t pretty—but hey, at least it was educational.

 🏁 Chapter 1: The Naïve Debut (main.py)